firebolt-db/firebolt-db.github.io/docs/integrations/data-orchestration/airflow.md

 pip install airflow-provider-firebolt==0.0.2
 ```

+### Installing the provider for AWS Managed Airflow (MWAA)

+Using the Firebolt Airflow provider with AWS Managed Airflow (MWAA) requires that you are using v2 of MWAA.

+In order to install the provider, add `airflow-provider-firebolt` to the `requirements.txt` file configured as per the [MWAA Documentation.](https://docs.aws.amazon.com/mwaa/latest/userguide/working-dags-dependencies.html)

 ## Connecting Airflow to Firebolt

 To configure a connection to Firebolt, you create an Airflow connection object.
 For more information, see [Managing Connections](https://airflow.apache.org/docs/apache-airflow/stable/howto/connection.html) in Airflow documentation.